dryu99/champions-queue-twitter-bot-pub/README.md

 !editcom !teams Lourlo / TL Armao / GG ry0ma / EG Kaori / TSM Shenyi | vs. | TL Bwipo / DNHA Svmmy / BOG rjs / CLG Luger / EST Mia

+!editcom !teams 100 Closer / 100 Huhi / FLY Tomo / DARE Snow2 / 100 Gamsu | vs. | TSM Huni / DARE BMFX / MU Azog / DIG River / 100 Tenacity

+HOW THE BOT WORKS
+This bot is entirely community driven by Twitch mods!
+Whenever a mod enters the "!editcom !teams" command in a CQ streamer's Twitch chat, the bot validates the command and automatically tweets a live game update.

+HOW TO CONTRIBUTE
+Be a mod for your favourite CQ streamer (if you aren't a mod but would still like to contribute please DM us) When a new game starts, use https://champions-queue-cmd-builder.vercel.app to fill out the teams and generate the Twitch command (see link in bio)
+Enter command into chat
+Check @ChampQueueBot to see your tweet!

+Some things to keep in mind:
+Please avoid editing the generated command (e.g. format, player names).
+If you make any changes, the bot will likely invalidate the command and won't tweet anything.
+Only the first mod to set the command for a given game will trigger a tweet.

+If you find any bugs or have any feedback please shoot us a DM!